dzackgarza/Qual-Review-and-Solutions/Algebra/Review Doc/AlgebraQualNotes.md

     *(with emphasis on Euclidean Domains)*

 - Modules over PIDs and canonical forms of matrices.
   *DF sections 10.1, 10.2, 10.3, and 12.1, 12.2, 12.3.*

   - Constructive proof of decomposition: DF Exercises 12.1.16-19

-  - Smith 845-1 and 845-2:
-  Detailed discussion of the constructive proof.
+  > Smith 845-1 and 845-2: Detailed discussion of the constructive proof.

 ## Field Theory

-### Key Topics
+### Topics

 > References: [@dummit_foote_2004],[@hungerford_2008],[@smith]